Hierophobia-The Fear of Holy Objects

-Decoding Hierophobia: Fear Of Saints Or Holy Objects
+Decoding Hierophobia: Fear of Saints or Holy Objects

 What most people believe to be atheism may not be true for everyone.

-Everything You Need to Know About Hierophobia
+Everything You Need to Know about Hierophobia

 Hierophobia is the irrational fear of saints or holy objects.
-It may seem absurd since most of us look toward God or a higher power to manage and overcome our fears and insecurities.
+It may seem absurd, since most of us look toward God or a higher power to manage and overcome our fears and insecurities.

 So what specific things are we afraid of?
 This fear can be triggered by sacred objects such as the Holy Bible or a rosary.
-It even extends to religious clergymen such as priests or the Pope, and finally, sacred places like a church or temple, and rituals performed at such holy places.
+It even extends to religious clergy such as priests or the Pope, and finally, sacred places like a church or temple, and rituals performed at such holy places.

 Do I Have Hierophobia?